 I was really just wondering about Low Restricted.
 It makes me wonder (if the protection is not that strong), why would Kaspersky implement it under default if it does very little proactively and acts almost as Trusted.

-About this issue, if You are using KES10, check whether there is also a duplicated entry of HDSentinel in Trusted group, because this is a GUI bug I already commented here in a different thread.
-You can't move it to Trusted group because it is already there, but still appears in Low Restricted.use default settings.
-On my Windows 10 64 system all the programs are in Trusted except 1 i.e HDSentinel...I know the program is safe but cannot transfer it to trusted.
+use default settings.
+On my Win 10 64 system all the programs are in Trusted except 1 i.e HDSentinel...I know the program is safe but cannot transfer it to trusted.
 Its in Low Restricted & works fine.
 I transfer it to Trusted but on next start of HDSentinel, Kas again puts it in LR.
 Not a prob as programs work fine in LR.

 - Trusted—no limitations

 - Low Restricted—everything is allowed except for building into operating system modules

 - High Restricted—interaction with operating system modules and other programs are prohibited.
 A program is allowed to work only with its own segment of system memory

 - Untrusted—a program is prohibited even from starting

 - Trusted.
 Applications with a digital signature by trusted vendors, or applications which are recorded in the base of trusted applications.
 These applications have no restrictions applied on actions performed in the system.
 Those applications' activity is monitored by Proactive Defense and File Anti-Virus.

 - Low Restricted.
 Applications that do not have a digital signature from a trusted vendor, and which are not listed in the base of trusted applications.
 However, these applications have received low value of the threat rating.
 They are allowed to perform some operations, such as access to other processes, system control, hidden network access.
 The user's permission is required for most operations.